lqminhhh/bill-buddy/docs/deploy.md

 # Open a PR on GitHub, merge to main → auto-deploy
 ```

-For schema changes, **always** generate an Alembic migration locally and commit it — Render's build command runs `alembic upgrade head` automatically, so no manual DB intervention needed.
+For schema changes, **always** generate an Alembic migration locally and commit it.
+Render's build command runs `alembic upgrade head` automatically, so no manual DB intervention should be needed.

 ---